vsetchinfc/beliefs-in-wreaths-google-ads/docs/FIX-LOW-SEARCH-VOLUME.md

 ## 📊 Why This Approach Works

 **Your current best performer:**
-- "luxury christmas wreath australia" (Broad Match) = 40% CTR!
+- luxury christmas wreath australia = 40% CTR!

 **Lesson:** In the Australian market, broader match types with location targeting work better than hyper-specific exact match.